Anmol-Baranwal/Hack-Your-Growth/README.md

 If you have any feedback or suggestions please reach out to Project Maintainer [Anmol Baranwal](https://github.com/Anmol-Baranwal)

-Or you can create an  <a href="https://github.com/Anmol-Baranwal/Hack-Your-Growth/issues">issue</a> where you can mention some new ideas or suggestions that will enhance this project✨.
+Or you can create an  <a href="https://github.com/Anmol-Baranwal/Hack-Your-Growth/issues">issue</a> where you can mention some new ideas, categories or suggestions that will enhance this project✨.

-Show some ❤️ by starring this helpful repository!
+Please support ❤️ by starring this repository if it is helpful to you!